breebrowder/COMMODEL/README.md

 - Blockchain implementation
 - Responsiveness - The application is currently suitable for desktop versions only
 - Register/login functionality is temporarily disconnected from database, any username/password combination will work
+- Product list stored in the backend of the application is not included in current deployment.
+Refer to Youtube demo for true website functionality.

 ## Resources
 1. [React JS Docs](https://reactjs.org/docs/getting-started.html)